cuernodegazpacho/legotrain/README.md

 GitHub resources such as forking and branching, would greatly enhance your experience (and fun) with the software.

-The basic dependence is with package  https://github.com/undera/pylgbst It in turn will require installation of a Python Bluetooth library that are available as well.
+The basic dependence is with package  https://github.com/undera/pylgbst.
+It in turn requires installation of a Python Bluetooth library.
 See the documentation at the  *pylgbst* repo for further details.

 My installation runs under Python 3.10 on a MacBook M1 Pro with Sonoma 14.2.